Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Once your form has been received and processed, you will be advised whether the other party is also interested in participating in an exchange.
 If both parties agree, you will be advised that you can start sending correspondence.

-The Post Adoption Registry does not contact the other party to see if they are interested in participating in an exchange.
+Records, Registry and Connections does not contact the other party to see if they are interested in participating in an exchange.

 Participating in the exchange of information is completely voluntary and can be cancelled at any time by either party.